Shutdown Shutters Many D.C. Tourist Attractions — But Not The One In Trump's Hotel

 The White House and the Trump Organization didn't reply to NPR's requests for comment.

 Visiting from Sydney, Australia, Jeremy Stein was just happy the clock tower was open.
-"Y'know, politics will sort itself out," he told NPR.
+"You know, politics will sort itself out," he told NPR.
 "But once you're at the top there, you get to enjoy a nice view.
 So you can't really complain about that."

 NPR producer Barbara Sprunt contributed reporting to this story.